EDITORIAL: Don't Get It Twisted

 Positive Black Images Magazine is presented as a platform for growth and empowerment.
 The intent from inception has been to present personalities from the Black community doing positive things.
 Period.
 The site was created to profile average Joes and Janes.
 My subjects are not necessarily saving babies from burning buildings daily but they do counteract the misinformation in the media that implies that all Black people are lazy, dumb, unfit parents, on their way to, in the process of or just finishing committing a crime.
 This miseducation is at the center of a seemingly deliberate campaign to devalue Black lives and culture.
 So PBI exists to display the business owners and entrepreneurs in our community, the high school and college graduates, the intellectuals, the creative souls, the educators, the BA, Masters and PhD holders, the activists or the everyday people that make up a majority of the Black community.

 Their existence may not seem like a news flash to those of us who see and interact with them in our community regularly, but PBI is intended to speak to those who don’t.
 Hopefully, PBI speaks to Black children to show that the possibilities are endless in terms of their education, careers or overall success.
-They can be whatever their imagination tells them, and not whatever the current rap artists say.
+They can be whatever their imagination tells them, and not whatever the current rap artists, politician or police officer says.
 People who look just like them are doctors and lawyers and CEOs.
 No jump shot or demo tape required.

 That’s what PBI is.